 A soft launch is there to prepare your community for the full launch.
 First, populate your platform with great content that will create discussions.
 Then, your team can start conversations.

 Arrange for an internal soft launch.
 This launch is for trusted people, colleagues, and friends to try the platform.
 They can then provide feedback on their experiences.

 The next phase will be the public soft launch, which should be limited to a general but select audience.
-You can look to trusted customers for this or perhaps call for testers via your newsletter.
+You can look to trusted customers for this or call for testers via your newsletter.
 This soft launch will help to identify and fix any further problems.
-In addition, it will become clear what’s still needed before the platform goes entirely live.
+In addition, it will become clear what’s still needed before the platform goes live.

 Promoting Your Community

 Once the soft launch is complete, it’s time to promote your new community platform to your greater target audience.
 Use your website, emails, social media platforms, and sales teams to promote the new community.

 Partnering with influencers can also help to get the word out.
 Also, using rewards systems when people invite others could expand the network effectively.

 9. Don’t Forget To Moderate

 Online communities revolve around members expressing themselves, but there still needs to be controls on what they can and cannot post.
 You don’t want people to attack each other unnecessarily.